paysera/plugin-magento/README.md

 Installation
 ------------

-1. Download this repository as zip and extract "app" folder into magento main directory;
+1. Download this repository as zip and extract "app" folder into magento main directory.
-2. Turn off all cache;
+2. Turn off all cache.
-3. System -> Configuration -> Payments -> Paysera.com (write your Paysera.com project data)
+3. System -> Configuration -> Payments -> Paysera.com (write your Paysera.com project data).

 Contacts
 --------